linde9821/epa-visualizer-user-study/README.md

 **Need Help?** If you encounter setup issues, please contact me [Moritz Lindner @ moritz.lindner@student.hu-berlin.de](mailto:moritz.lindner@student.hu-berlin.de).

-After that, the application will generate the EPA and render the visualisation.
+After that, the application will generate the EPA and render the visualization.
+Please read "2.
+Background: Extended Prefix Automata (EPA)" to get an explanation of what the application is actually showing.
 You can then begin your study.
-If you have any problems using some of the features, take a look at the [slide deck](Slide%20Deck.pdf), where they are explained in more detail.

 # 2. Background: Extended Prefix Automata (EPA)

-The Extended Prefix Automaton (EPA) is a specialized, state-based representation that is used to analyze trace variants in large, complex event logs.
+The Extended Prefix Automaton (EPA) is a specialized, state-based representation that is used to analyze trace variants in large, complex event logs:

+- The Problem: Traditional visualizations don't depict the whole landscape of process variants.
+- The EPA encodes these variants as paths in a graph.
+This ensures that every process execution (trace) can be reproduced exactly without losing information through abstraction.
+Our applications visualizes this EPA.
+- The application aims to minimize visual clutter while enabling in-depth analysis of specific process behaviors, such as performance bottlenecks regarding variants.
+With various interactive layouts, filters, and animations, you can explore the underlying complexity of your business processes.

 Core Concepts:

-- The Problem: Traditional process models often become cluttered and difficult to understand when dealing with thousands of process variants.
-- An EPA encodes these variants as paths in a graph.
-This ensures that every process execution (trace) can be reproduced exactly without losing information through abstraction.
 - States & Transitions:
     - States (Nodes): Each node represents an activity that is reached at a specific point in the process.
     - Root State: All process paths originate from a single "root" entry state.